This page documents the NT-local stub pattern and the active stub surfaces built on it.

 The same lazy-mint pattern shows up elsewhere.
 NTSync direct-sync

-mints client-range NTSync handles that bypass wineserver, then
+mints client-range NTSync handles that bypass wineserver.
+Same-process,

 Section objects that back local-file handles get promoted via